Lynn Lost A Chantry

 In theory, such a provision should have lasted longer than a luxury car, or even a large look-out tower on a town building.

 Unfortunately for Thoresby’s afterlife the college only survived as a chantry until 1547 when Edward VI suppressed all the guilds and chantries.
 The Mayor and corporation acquired it in 1548 converting it into a merchant’s establishment with living quarters, offices, bakehouses, brewhouses, and warehouse space.
 The purgatory offset scheme had failed.
+And if there was no purgatory through which to speed the dead, then no one needed to pay for priests to help them on their way.

 Although the name has been left on the college’s marvellous early C16th door proudly proclaiming (in Latin) that Thomas Thoresby was the founder of this place, the words “pro anima orate” (pray for the soul of) have been quite deliberately chiselled off.
 No more prayers here.
 Although the people of Lynn would not have understood the labels, the end of the chantries and of praying for the dead marked the end of the Middle Ages.